gcb2018/carlobloks2/content/resume.md

 I truly own the topic/product/journey end-2-end.
 It starts with knowing the relevant data and checking the dashboards/data daily.
 All the way to making sure we build & improve (e.g. with A/B-testing, UX Research) incrementally and monitoring the production assets.

 I also like to describe myself as a Technical PO as I am used to diving into the different tools myself.
 For instance, in case of an incident I will be opening up the monitoring & logging tools to see how we can solve the incident for the users.
-On the other hand I I feel it's truly necessary for a PO to understand the tools the experts in the team work with to make sure I understand the possibilities and limitations.
+On the other hand I feel it's truly necessary for a PO to understand the tools the experts in the team work with to make sure I understand the possibilities and limitations.

 ### At my last job